 Find Lake Como Ferry Routes & Schedules

 Main ferry departures are from Como, Cadennabia, Menaggio, Varenna, Bellagio.
 Many of the other towns and villages have ferry ports too.
 There are direct ferries and ferries that zig-zag up the lake.
 It all depends on where you are going.
-You can put your car on the
+You can put your car on some ferries.

 The Navigazione Laghi website has the map and timetables for the ferries.
 Keep in mind that ferries run more frequently between March and September.